Seagate/cortx-motr/doc/HLD_of_FOL.rst

 ============================================
-High level design of a file operations log
+High level design of a File Operations Log
 ============================================

 This document presents a high level design (HLD) of a file operations log (a fol) of Motr M0 core.
 The main purposes of this document are: (i) to be inspected by M0 architects and peer designers to ascertain that high level design is aligned with M0 architecture and other designs, and contains no defects, (ii) to be a source of material for Active Reviews of Intermediate Design (ARID) and detailed level design (DLD) of the same component, (iii) to serve as a design reference document.